 1) Detecting damp

 Damp is one of the most common house survey problems that we find.
 Penetrating damp is caused when water gets into a house from the outside, from leaky roofs or rising damp, for example.
 In many cases, however, damp is caused by condensation and poor ventilation inside the property.
+Damp issues can have a significant impact on the property’s structure if left untreated.

 Dampness can also cause wet rot, found both externally and internally, and dry rot is usually found in cellars and basements.
 If damp is detected, your survey should reveal the cause of the damp so you understand what needs to be repaired and how.